chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Aqua: Network-Accelerated Memory Offloading for LLMs in Scale-Up GPU Domains](https://dl.acm.org/doi/abs/10.1145/3676641.3715983): memory management framework for a sudden increase in the number of inference requests to a cloud-hosted LLM, accepted by ASPLOS'25
 - [ ] ⭐ [Jenga: Effective Memory Management for Serving LLM with Heterogeneity](https://arxiv.org/abs/2503.18292): optimization on PagedAttention, targeted at heterogeneous embeddings in LLMs
 - [ ] [Accelerating LLM Inference Throughput via Asynchronous KV Cache Prefetching](https://arxiv.org/abs/2504.06319): kv cache load/offload?
 - [ ] [Hardware-based Heterogeneous Memory Management for Large Language Model Inference](https://arxiv.org/abs/2504.14893): an asymmetric memory architecture consisting of capacity-centric and bandwidth-centric memory with computation units attached to each memory device, more like a hardware paper

+- [ ] [Rethinking Key-Value Cache Compression Techniques for Large Language Model Serving](https://openreview.net/forum?id=ou0AsNbXVG): Survey and Analyze Key-Value Cache Compression Techniques for Large Language Model Serving, accepted by MLSYS'25
+- [ ] [FastTree: Optimizing Attention Kernel and Runtime for Tree-Structured LLM Inference](https://openreview.net/forum?id=BwvHcHZ3kJ): FastTree, which introduces GPU kernels tailored for efficiently processing queries that share contexts through the radix tree

 #### Prefix Sharing

 note: some papers about prefix sharing is not in this section

 - [ ] [LLM Query Scheduling with Prefix Reuse and Latency Constraints](https://arxiv.org/abs/2502.04677): balancing prefix reuse and fairness in query scheduling
+- [ ] [Marconi: Prefix Caching for the Era of Hybrid LLMs](https://openreview.net/forum?id=RUaMUu7vMX): prefix caching target at State Space Models

 ### Inference on hardware: GPUs, CPUs or based on SSD